xMartin/php-introduction/04_objects_and_classes.md

 The `set` method just copies the values that it got via its arguments to the corresponding object properties.

+### Constructors

-Now, making an address object without any data in the first place doesn't really make sense.
+Making an address object without any data in the first place doesn't really make sense.
 It would be useful, and simpler to use, if we could set the data right when we create the object.
 There's a special method that does that, it's called a "contructor".

 ```php
 <?php